PaloAltoNetworks/mssp-templates/internet_gateway/panorama/gold/README.md

 This provides the highest level of security aligned with best practices.

-Outbound rules are created using the recommended profile settings from the iron-skillet day one configuration.
+Outbound rules are created using the recommended profile settings from the IronSkillet day one configuration.

 In addition, a security rule to provide more aggressive file-blocking for unknown category URLs has been added.